 Total: 5 ECTS = 140 study hours (sbu):

-Additionally, a selection of relevant journal articles, which can downloaded through the university library or via Blackboard.
+An additional selection of relevant journal articles.
+These will be available for downloading through the university library or via Brightspace (to be announced).